hytechclub/py-201/PyGame/TopDownCodeAlong.md

 ```

 ### The `game_status` Variable
 One other thing that is typically important in a game is **state**.
-In this case, the game will have two states so far: `'Playing'` and `'Win'`.
+So far, this game should have two states: `'Playing'` and `'Win'`.
 Create the `game_status` variable, set it appropriately, and change the game output based on the value.

 1. Right above the `while` loop, create a new variable named `game_status`
     - Set it to `'Playing'`